MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-data-gremlin-java-app-with-cosmos-db.md

    * Choose `Gremlin (Graph)` for the API.
    * Specify the `Location` for your database.

-1. When you have specified these options, click `Review + create`.
+1. When you have specified these options, select `Review + create`.

    >[!div class="mx-imgBorder"]
    >![create-azure-cosmos-db-account][create-a-resource-03]

-1. Review the specification and click `Create` to create your database.
+1. Review the specification and select `Create` to create your database.

-1. When your database has been created, click **Go to resource**.
+1. When your database has been created, select **Go to resource**.
 It's also listed on your Azure **Dashboard**, as well as under the **All Resources** and **Azure Cosmos DB** pages.
-You can click on your database on any of those locations to open the properties page for your cache.
+You can select your database on any of those locations to open the properties page for your cache.

-1. When the properties page for your database is displayed, click **Keys** and copy your URI and access keys for your database; you will use these values in your Spring Boot application.
+1. When the properties page for your database is displayed, select **Keys** and copy your URI and access keys for your database; you will use these values in your Spring Boot application.

 ### Add a graph to your Azure Cosmos Database

-1. On the Cosmos DB page, click `Data Explorer`, and then click `New Graph`.
+1. On the Cosmos DB page, select `Data Explorer`, and then select `New Graph`.

    >[!div class="mx-imgBorder"]
    >![new-graph][create-a-graph-01]